dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 ## Field-only property names should match the field name

-This change will be introduced in EF Core 3.0-preview 4.
+This change is introduced in EF Core 3.0-preview 4.

 **Old behavior**